nerdvibe/awesome_starter/README.md

 ### General Error handling:
 - `generalCatchCallback(e, functionName)` return a console.error when is needed.
 E.g. when you have to write many .catch().
 First parameter an Error and second parameter a string for the function name.
 - `expressResponseError(response, message)` It returns a json error message for express.
 It accepts the response from express as first parameter and an optional string as message.
+- `expressResponseError(response, error ,message)` It returns a json error message for express with a console.error of the error.
+It accepts the response from express as first parameter, an Error as second parameter and an optional string as message.

 ### Multiple prototypes for the types:
 Check the folder `prototypes/`